-The standard penetration test, commonly known as the ‘SPT’, was developed to provide geotechnical engineering properties for foundation design purposes.
-The test is carried out within a borehole and the results can be used to determine relative density, bearing capacity, settlement of granular soil and to correlate the approximate strength of cohesive soil.
+The standard penetration test, commonly known as ‘SPT’, was developed to provide geotechnical engineering properties for foundation design purposes.
+The test is carried out within a borehole.
+The results can be used to determine the relative density, bearing capacity, and settlement of granular soil.
+The results can also be used to correlate the approximate strength of cohesive soil.

 In cohesive soil the sample remaining inside the split-barrel is recovered after the test.
 The sample is only suitable for visual examination and identification.
-If engineering properties such as strength or compressibility parameters are required undisturbed samples of the cohesive soil will need to be recovered.
-If very silty clay, very sandy clay, or hard clay, is encountered the undisturbed sampling should be alternated with standard penetration tests in order to correlate the soil strength.
+If engineering properties like strength or compressibility parameters are required undisturbed samples of the cohesive soil will be recovered.
+If very silty clay, very sandy clay or hard clay, is encountered the undisturbed sampling should be alternated with standard penetration tests to correlate the soil strength.

-In granular soils if the test is carried out below the groundwater level, the N-values may indicate that the relative density is loose.
+In granular soils if the test is carried out below the groundwater level, the N-values may indicate the relative density is loose.
 In these circumstances, it may be appropriate to continue driving the sampler beyond the specified distance.
-This additional drive should not be regarded as a standard test, but it does provide an indication as to whether the deposit is as loose as the initial N-value may have indicated.
+This additional drive is not a standard test, but it does provide an indication as to whether the deposit is as loose as the initial N-value has indicated.

 In the UK the test is standardised by BS EN ISO 22476-3, which is one of a series of documents published to support BS EN 1997-2 (Eurocode 7, Part 2).
 This document is commonly known as EC7 and is the European standard for ground investigation and testing.
 BS EN ISO 22476-3 requires the energy ratio (Er) to be recorded and a certificate of calibration to be provided.
 The energy ratio is the relationship between the energy imparted by the hammer to the rods compared to the theoretical energy of the hammer.
-The energy loss that occurs due to friction of the hammer compared to free fall and during impact between the hammer and the anvil can have a significant influence on the measured N-value.
+The energy loss that occurs due to friction and during impact between the hammer and anvil can have a significant influence on the measured N-value.